What Is A Spiritual Journey- To Become Born of The Spirit of God

 Walking Our Spiritual Journey

 Our Spiritual life and journey often come with a lot of balancing human life and Christian life.
-This journey is what will lead us to eternal life and peace, it is what will determine our destiny after our life on earth.
+This journey is what will lead us to eternal life and peace; it is what will determine our destiny after our life on earth.

+Not everyone will get to that final destination, which we call Heaven, without a structured spiritual journey.
 God has given us a plan to follow, and there are no detours.
-It will, however, bring us JOY BEYOND COMPARE for our soul, morning, noon, and night.
+It will, however, bring us JOY BEYOND COMPARE for our souls, morning, noon, and night.

-Does this take away all of our burdens, sorrows, and those things which seem unfair?
+Does this take away all of our burdens, sorrows, and those things that seem unfair?
 No, but it does give an individual the strength, courage, and power to overcome and feel peace after the storm.

 No One Says That Living Our Life According To God’s Plan Is Always Easy